AlienLM: Alienization of Language for API-Boundary Privacy in Black-Box LLMs: Experiments

+\paragraph{Collaborative leakage (O2).} We simulate a stronger variant where an adversary pools leaked pairs from multiple users.
+With 1{,}000 pooled pairs from users sharing the same bijection seed, token recovery reaches 6.05\%; when users hold distinct per-tenant seeds, it drops to 4.40\%.
+At larger budgets the gap narrows (Appendix~\ref{app:o2-collaborative}), so per-user seeds materially reduce collusive leakage at low-to-moderate budgets but do not eliminate the risk under very large leakage.

+\paragraph{Tokenizer mismatch sensitivity (O2).} The collaborative attack assumes the observer knows the victim tokenizer.
+When the observer instead uses a different tokenizer, reconstruction accuracy drops sharply from 1.19\% (exact match) to 0.05--0.11\% (Appendix~\ref{app:o2-tokenizer}), indicating that the attack is not tokenizer-invariant and requires knowledge of the victim tokenization scheme.

 \paragraph{Weight-based mapping (O3).} The strongest attack assumes access to adapted model weights.
 An observer might attempt to recover the bijection by finding nearest neighbors between alien and original tokens in embedding space.
 However, this attack achieves only 0.11\% top-1 accuracy.

-The failure stems from our optimization objective: we explicitly maximize edit distance while preserving embedding similarity, so mapped pairs are \emph{designed} to be nearby in embedding space.
-An attacker using embedding similarity to recover mappings will find many plausible candidates for each token, but cannot disambiguate among them without the bijection seed.
-Detailed experimental settings and per-model breakdowns are provided in Appendix~\ref{app:recovery}.
+The failure reflects a fundamental ambiguity at vocabulary scale: among $>$10$^5$ tokens, many share similar embeddings, so nearest-neighbor matching yields numerous plausible candidates per token rather than a unique match.
+Our optimization compounds this because we explicitly pair tokens that are nearby in embedding space, making the true mapping by design indistinguishable from other high-similarity candidates without the bijection seed.